-Unplanned Downtime – The Costs and How You Can Reduce It
+Unplanned Downtime – The Causes, Costs and How You Can Reduce It

 Unplanned downtime is one of the biggest headaches a manufacturer can have.
 It’s is a stressor looming over every company that relies on functioning equipment to get work done.
 Downtime is bad enough, even when it is scheduled for an important reason.
 But when it comes as a surprise, it is a costly, frustrating, unpredictable situation.
 It’s no wonder manufacturers want to reduce, or altogether eliminate, this problem.